-The Peatland Code was originally proposed based on research funded by the Rural Economy and Land Use programme's Sustainable Uplands project (2005-2011), coordinated by Professor Mark Reed.
+The Peatland Code was originally proposed based on research funded by the Rural Economy and Land Use Programme's Sustainable Uplands project (2005-2011), co-ordinated by Professor Mark Reed.
 A Pilot Peatland Code was then funded in 2012 by Defra as one of several Payment for Ecosystem Service Pilots.

-In 2013 a number of pilot restoration projects were established in South-West England, the Lake District and Wales, alongside a series of projects under the Scottish Government's Peatland Action Programme.
+In 2013 a number of pilot restoration projects were established in South-West England, the Lake District and Wales, alongside a series of projects under the Scottish Government's Peatland ACTION Programme.
 The pilots informed a Defra funded and commissioned report to develop carbon metrics and financial modelling to enable the quantification and valuation of the carbon impacts of peatland restoration.

 The concept was taken from this project and developed into the Peatland Code 1.0 which was formally launched at the World Forum for Natural Capital in Edinburgh in 2015.
 The IUCN UK Peatland Programme was instrumental in bringing together the partnership that developed and piloted the Peatland Code.

-The development of the Peatland Code went through a steering group, involving academics employed by the UK Government to advise on greenhouse gas values, as well as experts in managing other nature-based standards. carbon brokers and land managers.
+The development of the Peatland Code went through a steering group, involving academics employed by the UK government to advise on greenhouse gas values, as well as experts in managing other nature-based standards, carbon brokers and land managers.
 Commissioned research was used to test and develop the Peatland Code, as well as the required documents and field protocol.

+GFI, eftec, Rayment Consulting, (2021).
+The Finance Gap for UK Nature.

-&lt;sup>1 Reed, M.S., Bonn, A., Evans, C., Joosten, H., Bain, C., Farmer, J., Emmer, I., Couwenberg, J., Moxey, A., Artz, R., Tanneberger, F., von Unger, M., Smyth, M., Birnie, R., Inman, I., Smith, S., Quick, T., Cowap, C., Prior, S., Lindsay, R., 2013.
+Reed, M.S., Bonn, A., Evans, C., Joosten, H., Bain, C., Farmer, J., Emmer, I., Couwenberg, J., Moxey, A., Artz, R., Tanneberger, F., von Unger, M., Smyth, M., Birnie, R., Inman, I., Smith, S., Quick, T., Cowap, C., Prior, S., Lindsay, R., (2013).
 Peatland Code Research Project Final Report.
 Defra, London.

-&lt;sup>2 Smyth, M.A., Taylor, E.S., Birnie, R.V., Artz, R.R.E., Dickie, I., Evans, C., Gray, A., Moxey, A., Prior, S., Littlewood, N. and Bonaventura, M. (2015) Developing Peatland Carbon Metrics and Financial Modelling to Inform the Pilot Phase UK Peatland Code.
+Smyth, M.A., Taylor, E.S., Birnie, R.V., Artz, R.R.E., Dickie, I., Evans, C., Gray, A., Moxey, A., Prior, S., Littlewood, N. and Bonaventura, M. (2015), Developing Peatland Carbon Metrics and Financial Modelling to Inform the Pilot Phase UK Peatland Code.
 Report to Defra for Project NR0165, Crichton Carbon Centre, Dumfries.